pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 </figure>

 Research, just like medicine, is not simply the matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic way.
-We need technology that will enable the culture of the Scholarly Commons, and this technology is currently missing.
+The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those that study commons, such as Ostrom, and attempting to build this thing from the top down.
+I've thought often how funny this is.
+Someone on the SCWG steering committee has commented that the Scholarly Commons is undertheorized, and one of the participants of this workshop commented that the Scholarly Commons is underpracticed.
+With both I would agree.
+Much of the time we're talking hypothetically, and we really don't know how all this will play out.
+But I think it is good to act according to the understanding that we have to invent this thing, let the understanding come from where it may.
+Even if we avoid some bumps by studying commoning theory and trying to apply what we learn, I'm sure we'll still experience enough trial and error throughout the process to feel that we're doing something good.
+It doesn't take much current research practice to come to the conclusion that there must be better ways of doing things and that critical technologies are currently missing.
+But why not try to do this thing?
+Someone has to figure this out, one way or another.

 # The exercise